 - Plate tectonics and Seafloor spreading

-These are some possible area can be asked in preliminary exam point of view.
+These are some possible area that can be asked in the preliminary exam point of view.

 Enhance your reading skills for the Civil Services Main Examination